rochoa85/PepFun2/README.md

 print("The score between peptides K-Aib-M-P and S-Aib-Iva-P is: {}".format(score))
 ```

 Also for modified peptides, a function to generate autocorrelation descriptors for machine learning models is provided.
-The sequence should be provided in BILN format, and a dictionary with a set of amino acid-based descriptors will be generated.
+The sequence should be in BILN format, and a dictionary with a set of amino acid-based descriptors will be generated.
 For details please check the manuscript.

 ```Python
 desc=pepDescriptors("K-Aib-Iva-P-L-C-D",generate_properties=False)